 Second, is the contemporary church.

 It tends to be comprised of the Boomer generation and younger.
 Christians who are part of a contemporary church will usually be more relaxed in their approach.
 They dress more casually when they go to church.
 Men wear jeans more than khakis.
 More women will wear pants than dresses.
 Their order of service is casual, but probably more intentional than in many traditional churches.
-They will often have a blended musical style, or lean toward contemporary.
+As for the music in the church they will often have a blended musical style, or lean toward contemporary.
 Ease of singing and passionately expressive lyrics are expected in the songs.

 Third, some more emerging eclectic approaches.

-Now, I get that there are a thousand variants of musical style.
+Now, I get that there are a thousand variants of music in the church.
 My concern is more with the implications than the descriptions, but it is worth noting that we are the only generation in recorded history that can list its worship style by generation.